Joe Haynes (baseball)

 Joseph Walton Haynes (September 21, 1917 – January 6, 1967) was an American professional baseball player, coach and front office executive.
 A right-handed pitcher, he logged 14 seasons in Major League Baseball as a member of the Washington Senators (1939–40; 1949–52) and Chicago White Sox (1941–48).
 He married Thelma Mae Robertson Griffith, niece of Washington owner Clark Griffith, in October 1941, ten months after he had been traded to Chicago by his fiancée's uncle.

-Life
+Pitching career

+Born in Lincolnton, Georgia, Haynes stood 6 ft 2 in tall and weighed 190 lb.

+He began his pro career in 1937, and made his MLB debut on April 24, 1939, at Fenway Park.
+Coming into the game in the eighth inning with one out and Washington leading the Boston Red Sox 9–7, he allowed Boston to tie the score in the bottom of the ninth, but held the Red Sox off the scoreboard in the tenth after the Senators had forged ahead in the top of that frame.
+Haynes was credited with the 10–9 triumph in his first major-league appearance.
+After two years with Washington, however, Haynes sported a poor 11–18 record and 5.67 earned-run average.
+Senators owner Griffith sold Haynes' contract to the Chicago White Sox on January 4, 1941.